Exponential speedup in quantum simulation of Kogut-Susskind Hamiltonian via orbifold lattice: Lattice simulations for -d SU(2) and SU(3) theory

 We have seen that the SU($N$) Wilson action and the Haar measure of the path integral are obtained from the orbifold lattice action and flat measure by sending $m^2$ and $m^2_{\rm U(1)}$ to infinity.
 In practice, for quantum simulations, we should take several values of $m^2$ and $m^2_{\rm U(1)}$ and then extrapolate the results to the infinite mass limit.

 In this section, we demonstrate such an extrapolation for $(2+1)$-d Yang-Mills theory, with gauge group SU(2) and SU(3).
-Specifically, we use the Hybrid Monte Carlo algorithm~\cite{Duane:1987de} (see ref.~\cite{Hanada_Matsuura_2022} for an introductory review) for the demonstration.\footnote{ Simulation codes are available at \url{https://github.com/masanorihanada/3d_pure_YM_Wilson_action} and \url{https://github.com/masanorihanada/3d_orbifold_lattice_YM}. } We want to provide evidence for the equivalence even at the regularized level considering small lattice sizes ($8^3$ and $4\times 16^2$) without the continuum extrapolation.
+Specifically, we use the Hybrid Monte Carlo algorithm~\cite{Duane:1987de} (see ref.~\cite{Hanada_Matsuura_2022} for an introductory review) for the demonstration.\footnote{ Simulation codes are available at \url{https://github.com/masanorihanada/3d_pure_YM_Wilson_action} and \url{https://github.com/masanorihanada/3d_orbifold_lattice_YM}. } We want to provide evidence for the equivalence even at the regularized level, considering small lattice sizes ($8^3$ and $4\times 16^2$) without the continuum extrapolation.

 Note that the Yang-Mills coupling constant is dimensionful at $d\neq 3$, i.e., $g^2_d$ has mass dimension $3-d$, and the lattice spacing should be measured in units of the coupling constant.
 To take the $N$ dependence into account, the 't Hooft coupling $g^2_dN$ provides a typical energy scale.
 Dimensionless combinations are $(g^2_dN) a^{3-d}$ and $(g^2_dN) a_t^{3-d}$.
 If these dimensionless combinations are small, the system is close to the continuum limit.
 We set the coupling constant to $g^2_{d=2}=1$.
+Therefore, dimensionful quantities like lattice spacing $a$ or temperature $T$ should be interpreted as the dimensionless combinations $ag^2_{d=2}$ or $T/g^2_{d=2}$.
 Furthermore, we take $m^2=m_{\rm U(1)}^2$ and study the limit of infinite mass.
 Whether these parameters are `large' or `small' should be considered in relation to the mass scale set by the coupling constant.